rebelsky/sams-assorted-musings-reflections/cnix-thinking-like-sam.md

 *Continue to concentrate on core concepts*.
 Programming fads come and go.
 My long-time experience suggests that they key things programmers and computer scientists needed to learn three decades ago remain important today.
-Computer scientists need to be able to design, read, and analyze algorithms and data structures.
-Computer scientists need to know a basic "literature" of algorithms and data structures: key searching and sorting algorithms; stacks, queues, linked lists, hash tables, and graphs.
+Computer scientists, computer programmers, and software developers ("computer scientists", in the following). need to be able to design, read, and analyze algorithms and data structures.
+Computer scientists need to know a basic "literature" of algorithms and data structures: searching and sorting algorithms; stacks, queues, linked lists, hash tables, and graphs.
 Computer scientists need to understand memory layout.
-Those are a few of those concepts.
+And yes, there are others concepts computer scientists need.
+Those are just some.

 *Diagram and draw*.
 Most of us understand what is happening in a program better if we draw it out, particularly when we are dealing with pointers